dOrgTech/DAOcreator/README.md

 2. _State Data_
 3. _Dependency Data_

 Data in each layer can flow in either direction, 1 <> 2 <> 3.
-In order to do this, we write mapping located in the `src/lib/dataMappings` folder.

 We did this to avoid as many **run-time type related errors** as possible, and to decouple our user-friendly UI data from the backing state & dependency data.

 These type definitions can be found in: